JohnWeisz/TypedJSON/readme.md

 ## How to use

-TypedJSON uses decorators, and requires your classes to be annotated with `@jsonObject`, and properties with `@jsonMember` (or its specific `@jsonArrayMember`, `@jsonSetMember`, and `@jsonMapMember` for collections).
+TypedJSON uses decorators, and requires your classes to be annotated with `@jsonObject`, and properties with `@jsonMember` (or the specific `@jsonArrayMember`, `@jsonSetMember`, and `@jsonMapMember` decorators for collections, see below).
 Properties which are not annotated will not be serialized or deserialized.

+TypeScript needs to run with the `experimentalDecorators` and `emitDecoratorMetadata` options enabled.

 ### Simple class